Last Updated on January 6th, 2020

 While any part of your body can become affected, youths get it around their faces, while adults tend to find it on other body parts.
 Each case of eczema might look completely different from the rest, so there is no blueprint look of the ailment.
 You might get rusty-red patches of skin, or small pimple-like bums, and even a generally rough area of skin.
 If your case is more severe, you might also notice a general swelling, crusty surfaces or pus.
 Most of the time, eczema will become increasingly itchy with time – even to the point where the itchiness begins to feel like pain.
 These are the key characteristics of eczema.

 Acne also has to do with oiliness, but, conversely, it is related to excess oil, rather than dryness.
 Sebum can become stuck in your pores, causing them to become irritated and develop into a zit.
 These can also have pus and they will not itch, but may sting or become painful.
 They would also become red and irritated-looking.
-Simply put, your pores being clogged with oil, bacteria, dirt, etc. is called comedo.
+Simply put, a pore being clogged with oil, bacteria, dirt, etc. is called comedo.
 If your comedo is beneath the surface of your skin and appears closed, then you have a whitehead; if your comedo is opened up, outside air is interacting with your sebum and you end up with a blackhead.
 The more severe kind of acne you may get shows up in the form of cysts – you would find these to contain abundant pus which is contained below the surface of your skin.
 Cystic acne tends to be especially bothersome and may require additional action.

 This can also be genetically transmitted, so if your elders suffered from it back in the day, you might, as well.
 It can also simply be based on a change in your hormonal build-up.
 Stress and sleeplessness are common factors, as is omitting to clean your face which can contribute to the issue.
 Oily makeup products can also affect your skin.